AlfCraft07/AMDSata/README.md

 * OpenCore
 1. Download kext
 2. Copy it to /EFI/OC/Kexts
-3. Open config.plist and perform OC Clean Snapshot
+3. Open config.plist and perform OC Snapshot
 4. Save config.plist and close it
 5. Boot macOS and the disk should be found